 Doctors should always consider a patient’s medical history before prescribing any medication.
 If they do not do that, they may prescribe medication that could trigger an allergic reaction.
 The lack of knowledge regarding a patient’s medical history could also cause a doctor to prescribe medication that reacts poorly with a different drug that person is already taking.
 The patient could end up badly injured due to that mistake.

 There is no excuse for doctors to make those critical mistakes.
-Hire a dangerous drug attorney and sue your doctor for negligence if you ever experience something like that.
+Hire a legal representative and sue your doctor for negligence if you ever experience something like that.

 Providing Incorrect Details in the Drug Prescription